VaishaliBhaumik/multEvol-0.1/README.md

----
-title: "How to use the multEvol package"
-author: "Dipendra Nath Basu and Vaishali Bhaumik"
-date: '2022-08'
-output:
-  html_document:
-    toc: yes
----

 # I. Introduction

 The `multEvol` package performs data extraction and phylogenetic analyses of shape and colour pattern data from 2D images.
 This document provides some example code to demonstrate how the package works.